Emanuel Ungaro: The House of Emanuel Ungaro

 synthetics, plastics, and metals worn with high boots, helmets, visors, and chrome and plastic jewelry.
-Sonia Knapp designed his prints, and footwear was provided by Roger Vivier.
+Sonia Knapp designed his prints, footwear was provided by Roger Vivier, and hair was styled by Vidal Sassoon and Alexandre.
 He was known for including shorts with his minidresses to make mini lengths easier to wear.
-His designs were said to be strongly influenced by former employer Courrèges.
+His designs were said to be strongly influenced by former employer Courrèges, a claim Ungaro contested, saying that he and Courrèges merely shared an esthetic sense derived from their training at Balenciaga.
+He was one of a small number of designers, Courrèges among them, who continued to show futuristic Space Age styles for several years after other designers had given them up.

 His womenswear designs of the 1970s were noted for their exuberant mixing of Sonia Knapp's colorful prints.
-In the year 1970, he moved from his long-held Space Age styles and adopted the longer, looser, more flowing look that had been burgeoning among the fashion-conscious since the late sixties.
+In the year 1970, he moved away from his long-held Space Age styles and adopted the longer, looser, more flowing look that had been burgeoning among the fashion-conscious since the late sixties.
 He helped instigate the decade's characteristic layered look in 1971 before settling in to the voluminous, layered, peasant-based styles known as the Big Look or Soft Look that dominated high fashion from 1974 to 1978.
 Ungaro's print mixtures fit well into the period's multi-layer esthetic.
 He didn't adopt the big Fall 1978 change to big shoulders and narrow skirts until 1979, but during the 1980s he would reach a pinnacle of success and influence with his versions of it.

 In the late 1970s, fashion journalist Michael Roberts, when opening a Sunday column in The Times, said "Emanuel Ungaro has a great charm.
 He wears it around his neck."

 Ungaro entered perhaps his most influential period in the 1980s, as he interpreted the era's aggressive, broad-shouldered women's silhouette with Edwardian-style shirring, ruching, draping, and his trademark eye-catching prints to create a voluptuous, very feminine, even coquettish look that was highly popular with the public.
 He cited Beethoven string quartets as inspiring his work during this period.